Isxaaq-Cabdiqani/Isxaaq-Cabdiqani/README.md

 ## Hi there 👋
 I'm Isxaaq, a full stack web developer based in Somaliland, Hargeisa.

-I mostly work with frontend and currently learning backend.
+I mostly work with new projects to stay up to date and try to learn more.

-I'm learning right now react + backend from Telecom Academy.
+I'm learning right now  backend from Telecom Academy.

-Right now I'm looking for junior web developer position to gain experience.
+Right now I'm looking for junior web developer position.

 If you want to chat here's my <a href="https://www.linkedin.com/in/isxaaq-cabdiqani-a054b73a0">Linkedin</a>